General Information and Accreditation

-The School of Education at the University of Alaska Southeast is accredited by the Council for the Accreditation of Educator Preparation (CAEP), www.caepnet.org was previously known as the National Council for Accreditation of Teacher Education (NCATE).
+The Alaska College of Education (AKCoE) at the University of Alaska Southeast is accredited by the National Council for Accreditation of Teacher Education (NCATE), www.ncate.org, recently reorganized as the Council for Accreditation of Educator Preparation (CAEP).

-This accreditation covers initial and advanced teacher preparation programs.
-However, the accreditation does not include individual education courses that the institution offers to P-12 educators for professional development, relicensure, or other purposes.
-CAEP is recognized by the Alaska Department of Education and Early Development, the U.S. Department of Education and the Council for Higher Education Accreditation to accredit programs for the preparation of teachers and other professional school personnel.
+NCATE/CAEP accreditation signifies that the AK College of Education has met the rigorous standards set forth for educator preparation.
+Accreditation does not include individual education courses that the institution offers to P-12 educators for professional development, re-licensure, or other purposes.
+NCATE is recognized by the Alaska Department of Education and Early Development, the U.S. Department of Education and the Council for Higher Education Accreditation to accredit programs for the preparation of teachers and other professional school personnel.